sunnyyy/SoftwareDevVocab/AWS/Database/RDS.md

   - MariaDB

 ## Read Replicas
-- a read-only copy of your prod DB, done via async replication from the primary RDS instance to the read replica
+- read-only copy of your prod DB (auto async'ed)
-- use cases:
-  - for very read-heavy DB workloads
-  - for scaling out
+- for very read-heavy DB workloads --> for scaling out only!
-  - __*NOT*__ for disaster recovery --> for that, use __multi-AZ__
 - details:
-  - must have auto-backups enabled to deploy a read replica
+  - must have auto-backups enabled
   - max 5 read replicas of any DB
-  - you can have read replicas of read replicas --> but watch out for latency!
   - each read replica will have its own DNS endpoint
-  - your read replica can be in a different AZ
-  - you can create a read replica of a multi-AZ source DB
+  - can have read replicas of read replicas --> but watch out for latency!
+  - can be multi-AZ
-  - your read replica can be in a 2nd region
+  - can be in a 2nd region --> but watch out for latency!
-  - read replicas can be promoted to be their own DB __*BUT*__ this will break the replication
+  - read replicas can be promoted to be their own DB ___BUT___ this will break the replication
     - useful for if you want to run an experiment on your data without affecting read data
 - available for:
   - MySQL server